-This is The Best Career Advice We’ve Ever Gotten
+This Is the Best Career Advice We’ve Ever Gotten

-In our five years of Coveteur’ing, we’ve had face time with some of the most successful people on the planet—everyone from Grace Coddington to the president of Planned Parenthood.
+In our eight years of Coveteur’ing, we’ve had face time with some of the most successful people on the planet—everyone from Grace Coddington to the president of Planned Parenthood.
 And we always ask them the same question: what’s the best advice you have for someone who wants to be like you?

 Yada, yada, we’re all busy, and sometimes it’s hard to take it all in.
 So in honor of Get Your Sh*t Together Week, we’ve made it really easy for you and compiled the most epic career advice we’ve ever gotten.
 You can’t afford to miss this one.